Auditions Free | Free Audition Notices and Castings

 You answer a casting notice, get approached in a mall, or even get a phone call after filling something out online.
 The sales person pretending to be in the industry and posing as a casting director, agent or some other title tells you your child is “perfect” and would like you to audition for some part.

-Now comes the end… What do you need to do to make your kids dream come true?
+Now comes the end… What do you need to do to make your child’s dreams come true?
 Pay up.
 What else.
 This entire sales session was meant to pump you guys up to pay for expensive, inferior classes, worthless acting workshops and poor quality portfolios.
 They have now convinced your child that “if only” their parents would cough up the 1000’s, they would be stars.
 They tell you that there are tons of companies who need “new faces”… and miraculously, can’t find them in the sea of over population outside.
 “New faces” and cute kids are hard to come by and companies will pay fortunes, they stop short of trying to sell you the Brooklyn Bridge.
 You and your child MUST buy their services or their dreams of stardom can never be.

 At this point, the scammers expect proud parents to fold into the pressures of “mom, please” and pay the cash.
 And, luckily for them, many do.